Writeups

 Change the JS execution context to the Tag Assistant Legacy’s content script, and execute the following:

-let port = chrome.extension.connect({name: "popup"});
+let port = chrome.extension.connect({name: 'popup'});

-port.onMessage.addListener((a) => {console.log(a.url)});
+port.onMessage.addListener((a) => {

-port.postMessage({message: "Status", tabId: "<TabID>"});
+port.postMessage({message: 'Status', tabId: '<TabID>'});

 Attack scenario